-The Emirates flight arrives into Venice in the mid-afternoon.
-A transfer to the hotel by water taxi is available for those arriving with this flight.
+Flights with Qatar and Emirates arrive into Venice in the mid-afternoon.
+A transfer to the hotel by water taxi is available for those arriving with these flights.
 After check-in there will be an orientation stroll of the district around our hotel followed by an early, light dinner in a local restaurant.
 (D)

 Today we gain a sense of the geography of the Venetian lagoon and the city’s appearance in its earliest days.
 We travel by ferry to the peaceful lagoon islands of Burano and Torcello.
 On Torcello we view the 6th-century basilica with its mosaics and Byzantine decorations, as well as the small museum of the Venetian lagoon.
 We then enjoy a relaxed welcome lunch at the legendary Locanda Cipriani on Torcello before returning to our hotel, where there is an evening talk.
 (B, L)

-Friday 6 March: San Marco and The Trading Empire
+Friday 5 March: San Marco and the trading empire

 This morning we take a vaporetto to the Castello district, where Venice’s historic Arsenale is located, and we track the growth of the trading empire and shipping industry which developed to support it.
 We continue on to the district which has been the centre of Venice’s Adriatic and Greek communities for centuries.
 These communities helped maintain Venice’s stranglehold on the Eastern Mediterranean, and have left important monuments to their status in the city, including the only cycle of Carpaccio paintings still in situ.
 At the icon museum of San Giorgio dei Greci, we admire the significant collection of works created by Venetian, Cretan and Cypriot artists, and at the church of San Zaccaria, the extraordinary altarpiece by Giovanni Bellini.
 After a break for lunch, we visit the Scuola degli Schiavoni, the Slavic confraternal headquarters with a wonderful cycle of paintings by Carpaccio.
 This evening we have a private viewing of St Mark’s, so that we can enjoy the spectacular mosaics lit up without the bustle of the usual crowds.
 (B)